pminina01/readthedocs/EventProperties-Layout-Renderer.md

 Log event properties data.

-This has the same implementation as `${event-context}`, but the later is deprecated.
+This has the same implementation as `${event-context}`, but the latter is deprecated.

 Supported in .NET, Silverlight, Compact Framework and Mono